Robin-Rounthwaite/Kinase-Consensus-Search/readme.txt

 How it works: This program scrapes conservation data and protein sequence from an url linking to the Saccharomyces Genome Database's fungal alignment tool.
 It then finds and marks Aurora B Kinase consensus sequences within the sequence, and assembles an html document with all the relevant information.

-This program is fully functional as described above.
-I’m planning on making a lot improvements over Winter Break, however, so that using the program greatly reduces effort on the user’s part.
-Here are some of my goals:
+Potential Future Goals:
+1) Improvement of kinase consensus ranking so that the conservation of the serine/threonine is especially taken into account.
-1)	Increase the scale of searches so that the user can search for multiple genes at once.
+2)	Increase the scale of searches so that the user can search for multiple genes at once.
-2)	Allow multiple ways to search: either copy-pasting direct urls (as in present functionality)
+3)	Allow multiple ways to search: either copy-pasting direct urls (as in present functionality) or by protein name.
-3)	*Prioritized* list of kinase consensus data at the top of the output page.
+4)	*Prioritized* list of kinase consensus data at the top of the output page.
-4)	Cleaner interface for data analysis and use.
+5)	Cleaner interface for data analysis and use. (make the kinase consensus sites more visible).
-5)	Allow user to specify kinase consensus pattern regex.
+6)	Allow user to specify kinase consensus pattern regex.
-6)	Allow the user to specify the file name.
+7)	Allow the user to specify the file name.

 *** If you have any advice on how to improve the functionality of this program, please let me know!
 I want to make it as effective a tool as possible. ***